Fleckism/SecurityPlus/My linked notes/CTM.md

 Counter mode (CTM)
-An encryption protocol used for wireless LANs that addresses the vulnerabilities of the WEP protocol.
+An encryption protocol used for wireless LANs that addresses the [[vulnerability|vulnerabilities]] of the WEP protocol.